-In this course, students will continue to apply massage principles and techniques learned throughout the program to clients under the supervision of program faculty.
-This class is completed simultaneously with two core courses.
-Students will not be compensated for services to clients.
-Prerequisites: PMT 912
+In this course, students will continue to apply massage principles and techniques learned throughout the program to clients under the supervision of

 PMT 950 Student Clinic I: 25 hours

 In this course students will apply massage principles and techniques learned throughout the program to clients under the supervision of program faculty.
 This class is completed simultaneously with two core courses.
 Students will not be compensated for services to clients.